Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 NOTE: Pages on this site may contain affiliate links, which support this site.
 See full Privacy Policy here.

-Giverny may be technically in Normandy, but it's not far from Paris and easily managed in a day.
+Giverny may technically be in Normandy, but it's not far from Paris and easily managed in a day.
 It all depends on how you want to spend your precious hours.
+Here's how to get to Monet garden from Paris:

-This is without a doubt the easiest way to visit Giverny: join a tour in Paris, magically end up in Giverny, visit, and be whisked back to Paris.
+This is without a doubt the easiest way to visit Giverny from Paris: join a tour in Paris, magically end up in Giverny, visit, and be whisked back to Paris.

 Since most group tours are similar to one another, I suggest you choose one from a reputable company which covers the essentials: safe and comfortable transport back and forth, skip the line, and a knowledgeable guide who can share a bit of the backstory with you.

-Pros: I’d rather spend my day viewing art rather than searching for the right train track.
-Schedules are tight and you’ll be fighting everyone for your place in line.
+Pros: I’d rather spend my day viewing art and beauty than searching for the right train track.
+Schedules are tight and you’ll be fighting everyone for your place in line once you arrive.
 Leaving it all to someone else means you can focus on the venue rather than getting there.

 Cons: You'll get there when everyone else does, and it can get crowded.
 It's also a bit more expensive than organizing things on your own.

-This is quite a straightforward option but is best if you're accustomed to using Paris transport independently.
+The train from Paris to Giverny is a relatively straightforward option but is best if you're accustomed to using Paris transport independently.

 Take the metro in Paris to St Lazare station: when you arrive, you'll be looking for the train to a station called Vernon (NOT Giverny!)
 You can buy your train ticket ahead of time or on the spot - just leave enough time to get to your train because St Lazare can be confusing.
 I try to get there an hour ahead of time, but that's me...